truenas/middleware/docs/userguide/index.rst

    sensitive data stored on the system.

 To create an encrypted volume, check the "Encryption" box shown in Figure 8.1l.
-Input the volume name, select the disks to add to the volume, and click the Add Volume button to make the encrypted volume.
+Input the volume name, select the disks to add to the volume, and click the "Add Volume" button to make the encrypted volume.

 Once the volume is created, **it is extremely important** to set a passphrase on the key, make a backup of the key, and create a recovery key.
 Without these, it is impossible to re-import the disks at a later time.